ammarahm-ed/react-native-mmkv-storage/docs/encryption.md

   .initialize()
   .getInstance();

-MMKV.changeEncryptionKey("encryptionKey", true, "mycustomalias");
+await MMKV.changeEncryptionKey();

-// or if you handle the storage of key yourself
+// or if you want to provide your own key

-MMKV.changeEncryptionKey("encryptionKey");
+await MMKV.changeEncryptionKey("encryptionKey");

+// if you dont want to store it

+MMKV.changeEncryptionKey("encryptionKey", false);

 ```